POLICY FAQ — WHERE I STAND

 - Should small businesses receive tax relief?

 Yes.
-Local entrepreneurs in Rome, Dalton, and Acworth drive real economic growth.
+Local entrepreneurs throughout the 14th including in Rome, Dalton, and Dallas drive real economic growth.

 - Should corporate subsidies be reduced?